 Read text from the terminal screen

 There are several Vuser functions that RTE Vusers can use to read text from the terminal screen.
-You can use these functions, TE_find_text and TE_get_text_line, to check that the terminal emulator is responding correctly, or to enhance the logic in your scripts.
+You can use the following functions to check that the terminal emulator is responding correctly, or to enhance the logic in your scripts: